-ULM Foundation.
-All gifts (cash and in-kind), grants from philanthropic foundations, and bequests from private sources intended for the use and benefit of the University of Louisiana at Monroe and its subunits other than the athletic department, are executed through the ULM Foundation.
+Division of University Advancement and External Affairs.
 These contributions are received, acknowledged, and managed by the University Foundation, Inc., in accordance with the laws of the State of Louisiana and the policies of the University of Louisiana System Board of Supervisors and Louisiana Board of Regents.
 The Foundation administers the distribution of funding from private sources according to the expressed wishes of the donor.
 Complete details of this policy may be obtained in the Office of the Vice President for University Advancement and External Affairs.